Kristin Barncord, Resident

 Dr. Sharkey obtained her BS with Honors from the University of Michigan, followed by a DVM and PhD in cardiovascular physiology from the Ohio State University.
 She became a diplomate of the ACVP in 1999, and was on faculty at Tufts University in Boston before joining the University of Minnesota.
 Dr. Sharkey is interested in experimental pathology, cancer biology, and the scholarship of teaching and learning.

 Dr. Almeida graduated from Veterinary School in his hometown of Brasilia, Brazil in 2003.
 After a few years of private practice experience and a position as an official veterinarian for the Brazilian government, Dr. Almeida started his residency and graduate program at the U of M in 2007.
-In 2009, Dr. Almeida returned to Brazil to complete certificates in Forensic Veterinary Medicine and Police Investigation.
-He returned to the University of Minnesota in 2010 to complete his graduate studies and residency in comparative anesthesia.
-Dr. Almeida is continuing at the University as an instructor in anesthesiology.
+After finishing his Masters degree and residency in Comparative Anesthesiology, Dr. Almeida became an instructor in anesthesiology and joined the rest of the faculty shortly after as an Assistant Professor.
+His clinical interests include local and regional blocks as adjuncts to general anesthesia/acute pain management and post-anesthetic morbidity and mortality.
+Dr. Almeida’s other interest lies in Forensic Veterinary Medicine, and he currently serves as a board member of the International Veterinary Forensic Sciences Association.

 Liz Goudie, Resident